License Type: Broadcast Radio License (TCBL)

 Date of Issue 13/2/2013

 Service License No: SL 1130216

 Black Star Atherton commenced broadcasting on 27 March 2013 and was part of the Black Star Network from the start.

-The Service covers a number of large and small towns across the Atherton Tablelands. including the major centres of Mareeba, Yungaburra, Malanda, Atherton, Tolga and Dimbulah as well as the Lotus Glen correctional centre.
+The Service covers a number of large and small towns across the Atherton Tablelands. including the major centres of Mareeba, Yungaburra, Malanda, Atherton, Speewah, Tolga and Kuranda as well as the Lotus Glen.

 There are a total of 18 rainforest Aboriginal tribal groups with 20,000 Aboriginal people living in the region which include the Mullunburra people, a clan of the Yidinji nation.
 Their country extended from the Mulgrave River where they lived during the winter months to the uplands of the Atherton Tablelands around Ravenshoe in the summer months.
 Other Indigenous traditional owners are the Ngadjon-jii.

 Yamani Country: A Spatial History of The Atherton Tablelands North Queensland is a research paper by Sandra Pannell from James Cook University in Cairns with input from the Traditional Owners.
 The paper is available here: www.rainforest-crc.jcu.edu.au/publications/yamani_country_prelim.pdf